Domingos-Jr17/UNODC-Hackathon/docs/user-guides/victims.md

-# Guia para Beneficiárias - Plataforma WIRA
+# Guide for Beneficiaries - WIRA Platform

-## Bem-vinda à Plataforma WIRA
+## Welcome to WIRA Platform

-A WIRA (Women's Integrated Reintegration Academy) é uma plataforma criada especialmente para apoiar vítimas de tráfico humano em Moçambique.
-Aqui, você pode acessar cursos profissionalizantes de forma anônima e segura, com foco na sua reintegração econômica.
+WIRA (Women's Integrated Reintegration Academy) is a platform created especially to support human trafficking survivors in Mozambique.
+Here, you can access professional training courses anonymously and safely, focusing on your economic reintegration.

-## Como Acessar a Plataforma
+## How to Access the Platform

-### Via Aplicativo Móvel
+### Via Mobile App
-1. Instale o aplicativo WIRA na loja de aplicativos do seu celular
+1. Install the WIRA app from your phone's app store
-2. Abra o aplicativo
+2. Open the app
-3. Digite seu **código de acesso**, fornecido pela sua ONG parceira (formato: V0042)
+3. Enter your **access code**, provided by your partner NGO (format: V0042)
-4. Comece a explorar os cursos disponíveis
+4. Start exploring available courses

-### Via Acesso USSD (para celulares básicos)
+### Via USSD Access (for basic phones)
-1. No seu celular, digite *123# e pressione chamada
+1. On your phone, dial *123# and press call
-2. Quando solicitado, digite seu código de acesso (V0042)
+2. When prompted, enter your access code (V0042)
-3. Use as opções numéricas para navegar pelos cursos e informações
+3. Use numeric options to navigate courses and information

-### Via Web (se disponível em centro de computadores)
+### Via Web (if available at computer centers)
-1. Acesse o site da plataforma (quando disponível)
+1. Access the platform website (when available)
-2. Digite seu código de acesso (V0042)
+2. Enter your access code (V0042)

-## Sobre Seu Código de Acesso
+## About Your Access Code

-- Seu código é anônimo (ex: V0042) e você não precisa fornecer seu nome real para acessar os cursos
+- Your code is anonymous (e.g., V0042) and you don't need to provide your real name to access courses
-- Guarde seu código em um lugar seguro
+- Keep your code in a safe place
-- Não compartilhe seu código com outras pessoas
+- Don't share your code with other people
-- Este código dá acesso apenas às suas informações e progresso
+- This code provides access only to your information and progress

-## Cursos Disponíveis
+## Available Courses

-### Costura Profissional
+### Professional Sewing
-- Aprenda técnicas básicas e avançadas de costura
+- Learn basic and advanced sewing techniques
-- Criação de roupas e produtos têxteis
+- Creation of clothing and textile products
-- 40 horas de conteúdo com 8 módulos
+- 40 hours of content with 8 modules

-### Culinária Profissional
+### Professional Cooking
-- Técnicas básicas de cozinha
+- Basic cooking techniques
-- Preparo de pratos tradicionais e contemporâneos
+- Preparation of traditional and contemporary dishes
-- Higiene alimentar e segurança
+- Food hygiene and safety

-### Agricultura Sustentável
+### Sustainable Agriculture
-- Técnicas agrícolas sustentáveis
+- Sustainable farming techniques
-- Produção de hortaliças e pequenas culturas
+- Vegetable production and small crops
-- Gestão de recursos naturais
+- Natural resource management

-## Navegando nos Cursos
+## Navigating Courses

-1. Após o login, você verá uma lista de cursos disponíveis
+1. After login, you'll see a list of available courses
-2. Clique em um curso para ver detalhes e começar
+2. Click on a course to view details and start
-3. Cada curso é dividido em módulos que você pode completar em seu próprio ritmo
+3. Each course is divided into modules you can complete at your own pace
-4. Seu progresso é salvo automaticamente
+4. Your progress is saved automatically

-### Completando Módulos
+### Completing Modules
-- Leia o conteúdo fornecido em cada módulo
+- Read provided content in each module
-- Assista a vídeos quando disponíveis
+- Watch videos when available
-- Responda aos quizzes para testar seu conhecimento
+- Answer quizzes to test your knowledge
-- Avance ao próximo módulo quando se sentir preparada
+- Advance to next module when ready

-### Avaliações e Quizzes
+### Assessments and Quizzes
-- Cada curso inclui quizzes para testar seu conhecimento
+- Each course includes quizzes to test your knowledge
-- Você precisa alcançar 70% de acerto para completar o curso
+- You need to achieve 70% to complete the course
-- Se não passar, pode tentar novamente
+- If you don't pass, you can try again

-## Acompanhamento de Progresso
+## Progress Tracking

-### Ver Seu Progresso
+### View Your Progress
-- No menu principal, selecione "Meu Progresso"
+- In the main menu, select "My Progress"
-- Veja o percentual completo de cada curso
+- See completion percentage of each course
-- Confira seus resultados em quizzes
+- Check your quiz results
-- Veja sua última atividade
+- See your last activity

-### Certificados
+### Certificates
-- Ao completar um curso com sucesso, você pode solicitar um certificado
+- Upon completing a course successfully, you can request a certificate
-- O certificado será gerado com um código QR para verificação
+- The certificate will be generated with a QR code for verification
-- O certificado reconhece seu aproveitamento e pode ser usado para oportunidades de emprego
+- The certificate recognizes your achievement and can be used for job opportunities
-- Seu certificado é registrado em nome do código anônimo, mantendo sua privacidade
+- Your certificate is registered under the anonymous code, maintaining your privacy

-## Segurança e Privacidade
+## Security and Privacy

-### Sua Privacidade é Nossa Prioridade
+### Your Privacy is Our Priority
-- Seu nome real não é conectado ao seu código de acesso na interface que você usa
+- Your real name is not linked to your access code in the interface you use
-- Apenas pessoal autorizado da sua ONG tem acesso à conexão entre seu código e sua identidade
+- Only authorized NGO staff have access to the connection between your code and your identity
-- Nenhuma informação pessoal é solicitada para acessar os cursos
+- No personal information is requested to access courses
-- Todas as suas atividades são armazenadas de forma segura
+- All your activities are stored securely

-### Dicas de Segurança
+### Security Tips
-- Não compartilhe seu código de acesso com ninguém
+- Don't share your access code with anyone
-- Use a plataforma em locais seguros
+- Use the platform in safe places
-- Se tiver alguma preocupação com segurança, contate sua ONG imediatamente
+- If you have any security concerns, contact your NGO immediately
-- Lembre-se que sua identidade real está protegida
+- Remember that your real identity is protected

-## Sistema USSD para Celulares Básicos
+## USSD System for Basic Phones

-Se você tem um celular básico (não smartphone), ainda pode acessar:
+If you have a basic phone (not smartphone), you can still access:
-1. Digite *123# no seu celular
+1. Dial *123# on your phone
-2. Digite seu código de acesso quando solicitado
+2. Enter your access code when prompted
-3. Use as opções numéricas (1, 2, 3, etc.) para navegar
+3. Use numeric options (1, 2, 3, etc.) to navigate
-4. Opções incluem: ver cursos, conferir progresso, obter ajuda
+4. Options include: view courses, check progress, get help

-## Recursos de Apoio
+## Support Resources

-### Central de Ajuda no Sistema
+### Help Center in System
-- No aplicativo, ache a seção "Ajuda" para instruções
+- In the app, find "Help" section for instructions
-- Perguntas frequentes respondem a dúvidas comuns
+- Frequently asked questions answer common doubts
-- Tutoriais em vídeo para iniciantes
+- Video tutorials for beginners

-### Suporte por SMS
+### SMS Support
-- Em breve, você receberá mensagens SMS com dicas e lembretes
+- Soon, you'll receive SMS messages with tips and reminders
-- Estas mensagens são enviadas apenas com seu consentimento
+- These messages are sent only with your consent

-### Apoio da Sua ONG
+### NGO Support
-- Contate o funcionário da sua ONG para suporte técnico
+- Contact your NGO staff for technical support
-- Eles podem ajudar com problemas de acesso ou navegação
+- They can help with access problems or navigation
-- Eles também podem responder perguntas sobre cursos e oportunidades
+- They can also answer questions about courses and opportunities

-## Perguntas Frequentes
+## Frequently Asked Questions

-### Q: Preciso fornecer meu nome real para fazer os cursos?
+### Q: Do I need to provide my real name to take the courses?
-A: Não, você só precisa do seu código de acesso anônimo.
-Seu nome real permanece protegido.
+A: No, you only need your anonymous access code.
+Your real name remains protected.

-### Q: Posso acessar os cursos em qualquer lugar?
+### Q: Can I access courses anywhere?
-A: Sim, mas lembre-se de fazê-lo em locais seguros.
-O aplicativo também funciona offline para conteúdos já baixados.
+A: Yes, but remember to do so in safe places.
+The app also works offline for already downloaded content.

-### Q: O que acontece se perder meu código de acesso?
+### Q: What happens if I lose my access code?
-A: Contate a sua ONG parceira para recuperação de acesso com verificação de identidade.
+A: Contact your partner NGO for access recovery with identity verification.

-### Q: Posso obter mais de um certificado?
+### Q: Can I get more than one certificate?
-A: Sim, você pode completar e obter certificados para quantos cursos desejar.
+A: Yes, you can complete and get certificates for as many courses as you wish.

-### Q: Quantos cursos posso fazer ao mesmo tempo?
+### Q: How many courses can I take at once?
-A: Você pode se inscrever em todos os cursos disponíveis e completá-los no seu próprio ritmo.
+A: You can enroll in all available courses and complete them at your own pace.

-### Q: Meus dados estão seguros?
+### Q: Are my data safe?
-A: Sim, a plataforma usa criptografia e medidas de segurança avançadas.
-Sua identidade real está protegida.
+A: Yes, the platform uses encryption and advanced security measures.
+Your real identity is protected.

-## Próximos Passos
+## Next Steps

-1. Comece com o curso que mais te interessa
+1. Start with the course that interests you most
-2. Complete os módulos no seu próprio ritmo
+2. Complete modules at your own pace
-3. Participe dos quizzes para testar seu conhecimento
+3. Participate in quizzes to test your knowledge
-4. Solicite certificados quando completar os cursos
+4. Request certificates when completing courses
-5. Compartilhe seus certificados para oportunidades de emprego
+5. Share your certificates for job opportunities

-## Contato de Suporte
+## Support Contact

-Se você tiver problemas técnicos ou dúvidas sobre os cursos:
+If you have technical problems or questions about courses:

-- Central de Ajuda: help@wira.org
+- Help Center: help@wira.org
 - WhatsApp: +258 84 XXXX XXXX
-- Suporte por voz: +258 84 XXXX XXXX (disponível em português)
+- Voice Support: +258 84 XXXX XXXX (available in Portuguese)
-- Horário de atendimento: Segunda a Sexta, 8h-17h (Moçambique)
+- Support hours: Monday to Friday, 8am-5pm (Mozambique)

-## Lembre-se
+## Remember

-- Você tem controle total sobre sua aprendizagem
+- You have complete control over your learning
-- A plataforma está aqui para apoiar sua reinserção econômica
+- The platform is here to support your economic reintegration
-- Seu progresso é importante e é celebrado
+- Your progress is important and celebrated
-- Você não está sozinha - a comunidade WIRA está aqui para apoiar você
+- You're not alone - the WIRA community is here to support you

 ---

-**A WIRA acredita em você e em seu potencial.
-Cada módulo completado é um passo importante rumo à sua independência econômica e empoderamento.**
+**WIRA believes in you and your potential.
+Each completed module is an important step toward your economic independence and empowerment.**